 The line attendant scans your pass and directs you to a separate line which gets you to the ride as fast as your legs can carry you.
 You almost feel bad as you pass those who’ve been in the normal line for an hour as they look on with envy.
 Universal obviously only issues a limited number of these passes each day to make this happen, so get to the park early and find the AMEX booth.

 Pro Tip: If you think you may want to do a ride such as Harry Potter’s Forbidden Journey more than once, hit that first (or at night) when wait times are ~15 minutes, without using your pass.

 AMEX Lounge Access

 Our Universal Express Pass included American Express Lounge access which was a nice perk.
 You also get this access if you purchase a VIP Experience or Universal Express ticket with any AMEX card.
-You would never know the lounge was there if you didn't know to look.
+You would never know the lounge was there if you didn’t know to look.
 It is a near the Transformers 3D ride (awesome) on the lower level of the park.
-It's a plain metal door that says "American Express Lounge" on a small sign.
-It has a private restroom, comfy chairs, phone chargers, and complementary snacks and water.
+There’s a plain metal door that says “American Express Lounge” on a small sign.
+The lounge has a private restroom, comfy chairs, phone chargers, and complementary snacks and water.